 Once you’re comfortable and your tongue is resting in the correct position, you can then move through the following steps to complete your first cycle of breath…

 - Allow your lips to part and start exhaling through your mouth.
 This should be a full breath to the extent that you may make a whooshing sound whilst you do it.

 - Once you have exhaled fully, close your mouth and inhale deeply and silently through your nose while counting to four in your head.

 - When you reach four, hold your breath for seven seconds.

 - Then, exhale fully from your mouth for eight seconds, making that same whooshing sound as you go.

-- Practice this pattern four times to achieve four full breaths.
-With practice, you can work your way up to eight breaths per session.
+- Practise this pattern four times to achieve four full breaths.
+With practise, you can work your way up to eight breaths per session.

 3. Breath Focus

 This breathing exercise uses a calming word or phrase to help you focus and is great for mental detachment.
 If you’re struggling to stop worrying about the things that you can’t control, or you’re feeling particularly panicked, then you might find this technique particularly helpful.